Steve Solvet

-Steve Loic Solvet (born 20 March 1996) is a French professional footballer who plays as a centre-back for Sabah in the Azerbaijan Premier League and the Guadeloupe national team.
+Steve Loic Solvet (born 20 March 1996) is a French professional footballer who plays as a centre-back for Azerbaijan Premier League club Sabah and the Guadeloupe national team.

 Career

 Solvet began playing football in his native Guadeloupe with his local club Intrépide de Saint Anne, and passed through the youth academies of Creps Antilles-Guyane and Bischheim in France.
 He began his senior career with the reserve sides of Strasbourg and Dijon, signing a professional contract with the former.
 In 2019, he had a stint with Bergerac, before joining Sète in the Championnat National in the summer of 2020.

 In June 2022, Solvet agreed to sign with Orléans.

 International career

 Solvet debuted with the Guadeloupe team in a 2–1 friendly win over Martinique on 23 June 2021.
 He was called up to represent Guadeloupe at the 2021 CONCACAF Gold Cup.